-The client was looking for an energy-efficient home that disappeared into nature, with an open concept and many windows to bring nature inside.
-Requests included a separate bedroom, en suite bath, and main living area that felt part of the home.
-The build also included multiple structures, including a high-end art studio well away from the house, solar energy, custom woodwork, and high-efficiency radiant heating, among others.
+The client was looking for a house that disappeared into nature, with an open concept and many windows to bring nature inside.
+Requests included separate bedroom, en suite bath, and main living area that felt part of the home.
+The build also included multiple structures, including a high-end art studio well away from the house, solar energy, custom woodwork, and high-efficiency radiant heating among others.
+Features included:

 - TGI Roof System to allow long open spans with maximum insulation.
 57.6 with minimal thermal bridging.

 - Double wall construction to allow for 12” of wall insulation.
 R-value of 43.2 – results ended up being passive house numbers.

 - 57 solar panels on southern-facing roof achieve net-zero impact.

 - Inside cabinets made of sustainable bamboo cabinetry gives a very light and airy feel to the home.

 - The home keeps a steady temperature with minimal energy usage, with high-efficiency Viessmann gas boiler and radiant tubes in an 8 inch insulated concrete slab.